Ami-Solution/dapparamis/README.md

-# 📦📃Dapparat.us
+# 📦📃DapparAmis

 After building out a handful of Dapps in React, I decided to carve out all the common components and provide them in an NPM package.

 Should help get a Dapp up and running quickly so you can focus on your functionality, not wrestling with the blockchain and ethereum network.

-Watch the demo video using Dapparatus over in the [Clevis repo](https://github.com/austintgriffith/clevis).
+Watch the demo video using Dapparamis over in the [Clevis repo](https://github.com/austintgriffith/clevis).

 A good example and development walkthrough is [nifties-vs-nfties](https://github.com/austintgriffith/nifties-vs-nfties/blob/master/README.md).